Most of it's boring

 24 November 2022

 Diane Bernard is a freelance journalist based in Washington, D.C.
-She writes for the Washington Post and NPR, among other mainstream media outlets, so I guess she could be considered to be right on.
-And that probably explains why her article for BBC Culture, entitled Suavecito: The love song that became an anthem, mentions Latinx no fewer than thirteen times.
+She writes for the Washington Post and NPR, among other mainstream media outlets.
+So, I guess she could be considered to be progressive and right on.

 (more…)